CfSOtago/GREENGrid/analysis/ggHeatPumpProfiles.md

 </table>

-Finally we show the total number of households which we think are still sending data.
+Finally we show the total number of households which we think we have Heat Pump data for.

 ```